-What will I learn on this business management degree?
+What will I learn on this business and management degree?

 Our online business management degree aims to give you the skills you need to thrive in a management role.
-You’ll gain an understanding of the political, social, economic, and legal issues that are constantly evolving and impacting how firms of all kinds conduct themselves.
-You’ll have the opportunity to study business theory and practice though a variety of perspectives, all with the hope that this will further your understanding of organisational patterns, structures, and behaviours.
+With a wide variety of modules, some with a strong focus on political, social, economic, and legal issues, you'll discover how local and international business constantly evolve in how they conduct themselves.
+You’ll have the opportunity to study business theory and practice though a variety of perspectives – including a global context – all with the hope that this will further your understanding of organisational patterns, structures, and behaviours.

-We have designed several modules around marketing, both on and offline, to develop your insight into the role that marketing plays in business.
+We have designed several modules around the key aspects of marketing, both on and offline, to develop your insight into the role that marketing plays in business.
 You’ll learn basic principles of advertising and gain an understanding into customer behaviours that impact how they interact with businesses.
-This greater insight into the consumer mind will equip you to implement changes into your business practice that will allow you to better provide the types of products and services that they want.
-Aside from developing your business skills, these marketing modules will also be useful to those wishing to enter an advertising career, preparing you for either worth with an agency or further study.
+This greater insight into the consumer mind will equip you to implement changes into your management practice and decision making that will allow you to better provide the types of products and services that they want.
+Aside from developing your management skills, these marketing modules will also be useful to those wishing to enter an advertising career, preparing you for either work with an agency or further formal qualifications.

-The wide variety of modules offered on our business management degree will give you a broad understanding of management theories and practices, allowing you to make changes to your workplace and preparing you for leadership roles.
+The wide variety of modules offered on our business and management degree will develop your business skills and give you a broad understanding of management theories and practices, allowing you to make changes to your workplace and preparing you for leadership roles.

 How will this course fit around my life?

 For many students, balancing work and study can be challenging.

 But with online study, you'll complement the first-hand experience of the workplace, enabling you to put your learning into practice straight away.
 This means you’ll start to see a return on your investment from day one, not just once you’ve graduated.
 We’ve designed this course to be accessible, enriching your working life, equipping you with new skills that will instantly inspire new ideas, and preparing you for bigger and better challenges.